 "There's so much more opportunity if we can help bring that message to students early in their education.
-They'll bring that message early back to their parents, and by the time they're making career decisions," said Greenberg.
+They'll bring that message early back to their parents," said Greenberg.

-Beyond education in education establishments, another element of their work underlines the importance of diversity within companies.
+Beyond education in established systems, another element of their work underlines the importance of diversity within companies.

 "It's almost like now there's a bias against the kind of company that you are if you have no diversity plan and you've got no language on your website.
 Or your hiring practices.
 Now that hurts you," said Juliet Greenberg.